age-series/eln2-web/docs/development.md

 Core:

-- [ ] works in TravisCI with unit tests possible
+- [x] works in GitHub Actions with unit test
 - [ ] Crash logs received from both platforms.

 Minecraft:

-- [ ] running `./gradlew build` in the main workspace will prepare libraries and compile our mod to a functional jar
+- [x] running `./gradlew build` in the main workspace will prepare libraries and compile our mod to a functional jar
 - [ ] config option works

 Vintage Story: